xlwings/xlwings/docs/reports.rst

 * **maxrows**: Maximum number of rows (currently, only ``sum`` is supported as aggregation function)

-  If your DataFrame has 12 rows and you use ``maxrows(10, Other)`` as filter, you'll get a table that shows the first 9 rows as-is and sums up the remaining 3 rows under the label ``Other``.
+  If your DataFrame has 12 rows and you use ``maxrows(10, "Other")`` as filter, you'll get a table that shows the first 9 rows as-is and sums up the remaining 3 rows under the label ``Other``.
 If your data is unsorted, combine it with the ``sortasc``/``sortdesc`` to make sure the correct rows are aggregated.

   See also: ``aggsmall``, ``head``, ``tail``, ``rowslice``